 - Share housing due to loss of housing, economic hardship, or similar reason;

 - Live in motels, hotels, or camping grounds due to the lack of alternative accommodations;

 - Have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation;

 - Live in cars, parks, public spaces, abandoned buildings or substandard housing.

 (Subtitle VII-B of the McKinney-Vento Homeless Assistance Act, reauthorized under Title X, Part C of NCLB)

-If you are homeless, at risk of being homeless or know a student who is, please, see our resources and contact the Dean of Students office for assistance.
+If you are homeless, at risk of being homeless or know a student who is, please, see our resources and contact the Office of the Dean of Students for assistance.
 All correspondence with HEHROS is confidential.